Arjunbadola/arjunbadola.github.io/README.md

 So, In short - I look for companies which have huge market size opportunity, ability to grab that opportunity, No legal or ethical questions being raised on the management, and is available at reasonable valuation.

-Currently I have been working in collaboration with [SOIC](https://soic.in/blogs) for writing indsutry and company analysis reports.
+Currently I have been working in collaboration with [SOIC](https://soic.in/blogs) for writing industry and company analysis reports.

 People from whom I keep learning: